-One statement resonated with me particularly, and I posted the photo on Instagram: “The way out is in”.
+One calligraphic statement resonated with me deeply, and I posted a photo on Instagram.
+It read: “The way out is in”.
 A student saw the photo and commented: “Please remind me often”.
 This is the essence of what we’re doing here together in this world.
-We’re reminding each other of our true nature, which is love, compassion, sweetness, divinity, interconnection; what Thich Nhat Hanh calls “inter-being”.
+We’re constantly reminding each other of our true nature, which is love, compassion, sweetness, divinity, interconnection; what Thich Nhat Hanh has called “inter-being”.

 We don’t have to look someone in the eyes with a really intense gaze and say: “Remember!
 You are a divine being!”
 Though we could.
 We can think of many creative and different ways to remind each other daily.
 Can you think of someone who needs reminding?

 A friend of mine who is a yoga teacher in Paris, holds luxurious yoga retreats in exotic locations.
 When you think of going to a yoga retreat, you might tend to think: “I’m going to rest and relax”.
 “I’m going to feel so good!”
 You focus on your self.
 But when the practitioners arrive at her retreat, each is tasked with a responsibility.
 They get a little piece of paper with another yogi’s name.
 And they are charged with taking care of that person, anonymously, for the duration of the retreat; making sure they feel happy, supported, and connected.
 Through reminding others of their true identity, we remind ourselves.

 Yoga teachers are particularly lucky, because our main job is to remind students daily of their true selves.
 What could be better?